UIUC-iSchool-DataStories/spr2024/week01/lecture01.md

 You will be tasked with talking, creating, sharing, and discussing.<!-- .element: class="fragment" -->

 This may be tricky.
 It's only our second time teaching this course over Zoom.<!-- .element: class="fragment" -->

 ---

-## Participation Guidelines

-We ask that you:

- * Utilize the Zoom features for "hand-raising"
- * Ask any questions that can be answered over chat using Zoom chat
- * Use Moodle resources and Campuswire for communication outside of class

----

-## Grading - Assignments

-You will have five assignments:

- 1. Tweet Critique
- 2. Data Story Idea: Social Problem or Social Justice (1 page)
- 3. Data Story Critique
- 4. Recorded Data Story (3-5 minutes)
- 5. Final data story (3 minutes in class, students sign up during last 5 weeks of class)

----